mediachain/mediachain/rfc/mediachain-rfc-4.md

  push statement to a publisher; publisher verifies permissions, adds the statement to its local spool and asynchronously broadcasts it to the namespace

 ## The Mediachain Protocol

+WIP WIP WIP WIP WIP

 ### Identities

 Public Key identities for peers and clients
+uses:
+ statement signing -- statement attribution
  Key signing -- p2p certificates

 P2P PKI -- DHT overlay for key publication and sharing;
  all peers participate in the DHT

+publish pub keys in DHT (key = identity), together with certificate pointers in a signed structure; include user name in the record.

+DHT interface

 ### Namespaces

 hierarchical namespace structure